cottoncammy/disquark/docs-site/docs/tutorials/role-selector-bot.md

 Assume we're part of a Discord community and we've been tasked with creating an application that allows new users to select their own roles to identify themselves and grant them access to role-locked channels.
 The server admin has seen other bots and has decided that they want this bot to render message components that the user can interact with to choose their roles.

 There's two possible approaches we have to create this solution (both using interactions):
-1. Application command that the new user can invoke to create a message with attached components they can use to select their roles
+1. Application command that the new user can invoke to send an ephemeral message to them with attached components they can use to select their roles
 2. Channel we use to send messages with rendered message components that new users can interact with to select their roles

 Let's go with option two to create a better new-user experience for the server.